As you may guess, since 2020, COVID-19 has shaken Jamii to its core values by greatly limiting social connection.

 May 3rd: Jeremiah Sparks - co-presented with Canadian Stage, in partnership with Building Roots

-May 13th: Lua Shayenne - co-presented with Canadian Stage, sponsored by RBC
+May 13th: Lua Shayenne & Cece Haba - co-presented with Canadian Stage, sponsored by RBC

 May 20th: Arlene Paculan - co-presented with Canadian Stage, sponsored by RBC

-No outside gatherings take place during these performances, as neighbours are encouraged to watch from their home windows, balconies, doorsteps or front yard.
-The Kisanii Hub rides by at a slow pace for all to enjoy the magic of music, while celebrating the importance of staying home during these extraordinary times, practicing physical distancing and slowing down the spread of COVID-19.
+No outside gatherings took place during these performances, as neighbours were encouraged to watch from their home windows, balconies, doorsteps or front yard.
+The Kisanii Hub rode by at a slow pace for all to enjoy the magic of music, while celebrating the importance of staying home during these extraordinary times, practicing physical distancing and slowing down the spread of COVID-19.
+However, people were encouraged to make some noise as we passed by.

-We hope to uplift the spirits and contribute to better mental health for us all as we face the challenges of social isolation.
-A live itinerant performance like this can trigger a wide range of heartening emotions, encouraging a sense of community while generally letting people know that we are here for each other.
+We hoped to uplift the spirits and contribute to better mental health for us all as we face the challenges of social isolation.
+Back then, we believed that such live itinerant performances had the potential to trigger a wide range of heartening emotions, encouraging a sense of community while generally letting people know that we were here for each other.

 The Kisanii Hub was produced in 2019 by Jamii.